-- (2) (a) Nothing in this subsection restricts an insurer from contracting for performance of a function (including maintenance of procedures) required under paragraph (1).
-An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to section 8 of this regulation regardless of whether the insurer contracts for performance of a function and regardless of the insurer's compliance with subparagraph (b) of this paragraph. - (b) An insurer's supervision system under paragraph (1) shall include supervision of contractual performance under this subsection.
-This includes, but is not limited to, the following: - (i) Monitoring and, as appropriate, conducting audits to assure that the contracted function is properly performed; and - (ii) Annually obtaining a certification from a senior manager who has responsibility for the contracted function that the manager has a reasonable basis to represent, and does represent, that the function is properly performed. - (3) An insurer is not required to include in its system of supervision an insurance producer's recommendations to consumers of products other than the annuities offered by the insurer. - G. An insurance producer shall not dissuade, or attempt to dissuade, a consumer from: - (1) Truthfully responding to an insurer's request for confirmation of suitability information; - (2) Filing a complaint; or - (3) Cooperating with the investigation of a complaint. - H. (1) Sales made in compliance with FINRA requirements pertaining to suitability and supervision of annuity transactions shall satisfy the requirements under this regulation.
-This subsection applies to FINRA broker-dealer sales of variable annuities and fixed annuities if the suitability and supervision is similar to those applied to variable annuity sales.
-However, nothing in this subsection shall limit the insurance commissioner's ability to enforce (including investigate) the provisions of this regulation. - (2) For paragraph (1) to apply, an insurer shall: - (a) Monitor the FINRA member broker-dealer using information collected in the normal course of an insurer's business; and

-(b) Provide to the FINRA member broker-dealer information and reports that are reasonably appropriate to assist the FINRA member broker-dealer to maintain its supervision system.
+- H. Nothing in §§ 1.6(G), (H) or (I) of this Part restricts an insurer from contracting for performance of a function (including maintenance of procedures) required under § 1.6(G) of this Part.
+An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to § 1.8 of this Part regardless of whether the insurer contracts for performance of a function and regardless of the insurer's compliance with § 1.6(I) of this Part below. - I. An insurer's supervision system under § 1.6(G) of this Part shall include supervision of contractual performance under this paragraph.
+This includes, but is not limited to, the following: - 1.
+Monitoring and, as appropriate, conducting audits to assure that the contracted function is properly performed; and - 2.
+Annually obtaining a certification from a senior manager who has responsibility for the contracted function that the manager has a reasonable basis to represent, and does represent, that the function is properly performed. - J. An insurer is not required to include in its system of supervision an insurance producer's recommendations to consumers of products other than the annuities offered by the insurer. - K. An insurance producer shall not dissuade, or attempt to dissuade, a consumer from: - 1.
+Truthfully responding to an insurer's request for confirmation of suitability information; - 2.
+Filing a complaint; or - 3.
+Cooperating with the investigation of a complaint. - L. Sales made in compliance with FINRA requirements pertaining to suitability and supervision of annuity transactions shall satisfy the requirements under this Part.
+This paragraph applies to FINRA broker-dealer sales of annuities if the suitability and supervision is similar to those applied to variable annuity sales.
+However, nothing in this paragraph shall limit the insurance commissioner's ability to enforce (including investigate) the provisions of this Part. - 1.
+For the preceding paragraph to apply, an insurer shall: - a.
+Monitor the FINRA member broker-dealer using information collected in the normal course of an insurer's business; and b.
+Provide to the FINRA member broker-dealer information and reports that are reasonably appropriate to assist the FINRA member broker-dealer to maintain its supervision system

-Section 7.
-Insurance Producer Training
+1.7 Insurance Producer Training